Contents

 Where: Over 150 countries around the world

-How much: A monthly subscription costs €39.99 and commission starts at 5 percent, depending on the product sold.
+How much: A monthly subscription costs €39.99 and commission starts at 5%, depending on the product sold.

-Customer profile: Cdiscount has positioned itself as a discount retailer, offering big name brands for less such as Samsung, Apple, Michael Kors, Gucci and Lacoste to 8.6 million active customers.
+Customer profile: Cdiscount has positioned itself as a discount retailer, offering big-name brands for less, such as Samsung, Apple, Michael Kors, Gucci and Lacoste to over 10 million active customers, with approximately 25 million monthly visits in 2025.

 Key requirements: Customer service must be offered in French and sellers must be on their country’s Register of Companies and regularly registered with the relevant tax and social security authorities.